koenry/React-OnCall-Rotation-APP/README.md

 ### A simple app I wrote for work
-#### it grabs info from a json file and displays who is on duty for this week with a timer and an upcomming month schedule and responsive design
+ it grabs information from a json file and displays who is on call for the week <br />
+ with a timer and an upcomming month schedule and a responsive design <br />
+This was my first react app I created. <br />

+### BUGS
+Has memory issues